mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 However... :smiley:, that has all changed now that I have found out that Go can run Duckdb.
 This got me thinking...do I dare try to do a comparison that some might call sacrilegious of Go+Duckdb vs. Rust+Polars?

-Before we go any further, let's address the elephant in the room and what this write-up is not intended to address.
+Before we go any further, let's address the elephant in the room and what this article is not intended to tackle.
 It is well-documented that as of 5/20/24, Duckdb does struggle when the amount of data you want to use exceeds the ram on your machine.
-This write-up is not inteneded to test anything like that.
-This write-up will work with a dataset that is 7GB in size.
-The avaialable ram on my machine is 16GB, so it's well within the limits.
-Throughout my career, I have found that roughly 90% of the time, the data pipelines I'm building work with a 5GB or less data...shocking right?
-I thought it was all "big data"...sure the dataset in itself is large, but most of the time, I'm having to load or modify a slice/partition of the dataset.
+This article is not inteneded to test anything like that.
+This article will work with a dataset that is 7GB in size.
+The available ram on my machine is 16GB, so it's well within the limits.
+Throughout my career, I have found that roughly 90% of the time, the data pipelines I'm building work with a 5GB or less set of data...shocking right?
+I thought it was all "big data"...sure the table in itself can be large, but most of the time, I'm having to load or modify a slice/partition of the table.
 Even if a dataset overall is terabytes in size, a partition slice usually is way less.

 Now that we have that out of the way, let's continue.